Anna-Halaapiapi/holbertonschool-hbnb/part1/README.md

+# HBnB Evolution - Part 1

+## Summary
-Comprehensive technical documentation that serve as the foundation for the development of the HBnB Evolution application.
-This includes a High-level Package Diagram, detailed Class Diagram for the Business Logic layer and Sequence Diagrams for API calls.
+Comprehensive technical documentation that serves as the foundation for the development of the HBnB Evolution application.
+This part of the project includes a high-level Package Diagram, detailed Class Diagram for the Business Logic layer and Sequence Diagrams for API calls.